 Step 1.
 If the employee is dissatisfied with the outcome of the informal private discussion(s).
 They may initiate the formal grievance procedure at Step 1 by presenting a Certificated Educational Employee Grievance Review - Appendix M to the immediate administrative supervisor.
 A formal conference shall occur within five (5) days of the receipt of the written request by the immediate administrative supervisor.
 Every effort should be made in the formal conference to develop an understanding of the facts and the issues in order to create a climate which will leave to a solution.
 Additional formal conferences may be held at Step 1 by mutual agreement between the grievant and the immediate administrative supervisor.
-Additional conferences shall not alter time lines.
+Additional conferences shall not alter time lines, unless agreed to by the parties.
 A written response shall be given the grievant by the immediate administrative supervisor within five (5) after the initial formal conference and a copy shall be filed with the Superintendent and the Association.
 The grievant may be accompanied by a representative of the Association and shall notify the immediate administrative supervisor of intent to bring a representative prior to the conference.
-If the grievant choose to have an Association representative present, then the immediate supervisor may be another person present.

 Step 2.
 If the grievance is not adjusted to the satisfaction of the grievant under Step 1, within five (5) days after the receipt or five (5) days after the due date for receipt of the reply in Step 1, the grievant may refer the grievance directly to the personnel administrator.
 The personnel administrator will assign the grievance to the appropriate Administrative Service Center administrator for review and informal hearing at Step 2.
 The informal hearing at Step 2 shall occur within ten (10) days of the receipt of the Grievance Review Request Form by the personnel administrator.
 A written response shall be mailed to the grievant by the designated Administrative Service Center administrator within five (5) days after the initial informal hearing.
 The grievant may be accompanied by a representative of the Association and shall so notify the Administrative Service Center administrator prior to the hearing.
-If the grievant chooses to have an Association representative present, the Administrative Service Center administrator may have another person present.